Silverfng/resumo-do-lab-dio-azure/README.md

 Information regarding Microsoft Entra ID (Active Directory), how it works, some quick tips and best ways to work with it.

 Assured the importance of researching and using the TCO - that could help even on understanding and deciding on cases such as: OnPrem x Cloud environment

+Portal de confiança do serviço, politicas, certificações, por região

+Microsoft Purview - working alongside m365
+Policies, such as LGPD in Brazil